Resources

 Measures for Businesses

 • Conduct regular employee training on recognizing and responding to vishing attempts.
-This implies theoretical training but also live simulations, as you need to train both knowledge and reflexes.
+This implies theoretical training but also live vishing simulations, as you need to train both knowledge and reflexes.

 • Implement strict verification procedures for any request for sensitive information.